Tobacco use is the leading preventable cause of death and disease in Michigan.

 - Michigan Department of Health and Human Services Tobacco website: Quitting resources, information for health care providers and more.

 - Smokefree website: Resources for everyone.
-See bottom of screen for sites in Spanish, for women and teens.
+Scroll down for sites in Spanish, for women and teens.

 More Information and Resources